 The goal for completing the DVM-PhD Program training is eight (or seven) years.
-To accomplish this, students take a 4(3)-year leave from the DVM program to do their thesis research before returning to the DVM curriculum.
-We recognize that each student's training program will be unique, and that it is difficult to predict the rate of progress.
-Students therefore are encouraged to consult with their research mentor and the CD Program Director regarding any difficulties that they may encounter that are likely to affect their progress through the Program.
+To accomplish this, students leave DVM program for 4 or 3 years to conduct their thesis research and to complete their PhD degree before returning to the DVM curriculum.
+We recognize that each student's training program will be unique and that it is difficult to predict the rate of progress.
+Students, therefore, are encouraged to consult with their research mentor and the CD Program Director regarding any difficulties that they may encounter that are likely to affect their progress through the Program.

-According to a policy approved by the CVM faculty in 2022, if a student in good standing is not ready to return to the DVM program after 4 years of thesis research, and they have sufficient evidence that they will be able to finish their research in a 5th year, they may petition the CDOC and the DVM Curriculum Committee for a 1-year extension of their thesis research period.
-If they fail to do this in a timely way, they must return to the DVM class.
+Note that the DVM Curriculum Committee has approved a maximum leave of 4 years from the DVM program to complete a PhD.
+Under extraordinary circumstances, a student may be granted an extension for a 5th year to complete a PhD after filing a petition.
+This petition will only be considered from a student in good standing and if there is sufficient evidence that the student can finish their research in a 5th year.
+Such student may petition the CDOC and the DVM Curriculum Committee for a 1-year extension of their thesis research period.
+Without being granted permission for an extension, the student must return to the DVM class.
 Failing to petition or return to the DVM class will require reapplication for admission to the DVM program.